-Anyway, if you have to push the reset, and that reset is connected or on your electric motor, then it sounds as though the motor is going off on thermal overload.
+Anyway, if you have to push the air compressor reset button, and that reset is connected or on your electric motor, then it sounds as though the motor is going off on thermal overload.
 Does the motor get really hot?

 Under the lid of your pressure switch, you should see a wiring diagram.
 Use that, and, do what I do… take a digital photo of the pressure switch before your remove a wire so you know which goes where when you replace it.